silvercircle/nvim/doc/docs/Tweaking/index.md

 Like any Neovim configuration, you can modify this to match your own needs.
 You can basically edit all files below the `lua` directory.
 The problem with this approach is that you would run into problems when updating the configuration by pulling changes from the repository.
 This would either merge them with changes you have made, overwrite your changes or result in merge conflicts.
-This is sub-optimal and
+This is sub-optimal and there should be a way to tweak the configuration.

 ## How the tweaks-dist.lua mechanism works